 In evaluating the need to mandate a leave, the committee may consult with the student and with other community members as the committee deems appropriate.
 At the student’s request, the committee may consider psychological and medical assessments made by the student’s medical providers as well as by the College’s Health Center staff.
 The committee will consider alternative interventions such as reducing the student’s course load.
 If the committee determines that these alternatives are insufficient or impractical and that a leave is necessary, they will require that the student take a medical leave.
 The committee’s decisions are final.
 The Dean may place a student on an immediate emergency interim leave of absence until the evaluation committee can complete its process.
 Students on emergency interim leaves may not return to campus until the leave is lifted.

 Medical leaves last one, two or three full semesters.
 In making a determination about when a student can return, the College’s re-enrollment committee will make an individualized assessment of the student’s readiness to return through the re-enrollment application process and may allow an earlier return.

-Before embarking on a leave, students with an F-1 visa must notify the Director of International Student and Scholar Services to update their immigration records and avoid compromising their eligibility to return to the United States.
+Before embarking on a leave, students with an F-1 visa must notify the Director of International Student and Scholar Services to update their immigration records and avoid compromising their eligibility to return to the U.S.